madskristensen/SnippetPackTemplate/README.md

 ---------------------------------------

-A Visual Studio project template for creating snippet packs targeting any supported language.
+A Visual Studio project template for creating code snippet packs targeting any supported language.
+The snippet pack will be an extension you can share with your team or upload to the Visual Studio extension gallery.

 See the [change log](CHANGELOG.md) for changes and road map.